RJonMshka/CS474Homework1/README.md

 ```

 ### ParamsExp(paramExpArgs: SetExpression*)
-`ParamsExp` is used to create agrument set signature for a method or constructor of class.
+`ParamsExp` is used to create argument set signature for a method or constructor of class.

 Syntax:
 ```